By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

+Hands down, environmental toxicity is one of the biggest health challenges we face today.
+Herbicides, BPA and other chemicals that Nature never intended are permeating our food and water supply, our lawns, our personal care products and our homes.
 But don’t let this bring you down.
-Our biggest obstacles often force us to our greatest heights, and toxins are no different.
+Our biggest obstacles often force us to discover our greatest strengths, and toxins are no different.
 There’s a lot you can do to help your body avoid or rid itself of toxins.
 And – luckily – the best ways to detox are also the healthiest ways to live!

 How To Detox, And Be Healthier Than Ever